poster515/Rust-Garmin/README.md

 - enable the stats you want

 ### Historical Download (e.g., bulk download)
 If you wanted to, say, download a large number of historical activities, set the dates in the config file and an appropriate number of days' to download.
-Let's say you wanted to download the year's worth of *monitoring* data (heart rate, respiration rate, etc) from 2023.
+Let's say you wanted to download the year's worth of *monitoring* data (ignoring heart rate, respiration rate, etc) from 2023.
 Set the following:
 - 'download_today_data': false
 - 'monitor_start_date': '2023-01-01'
 - disable all stats except 'monitoring'